archlinux/alpm/resources/docs/src/faq.md

 ## Can I build packages with ALPM?

 Yes, but only part of the package build process is currently possible.
-ALPM does not offer functionality for building a package from a [PKGBUILD] file, but it allows creating a package file from a prepared input directory.
+ALPM does not offer functionality for building a package from a [PKGBUILD(5)] file, but it allows creating a package file from a prepared input directory.

 ## Why or when would I use ALPM?

-If your project deals with Arch Linux packages, repository sync databases, or specific metadata files (e.g. [SRCINFO]).
+If your project deals with Arch Linux packages, repository sync databases, or specific metadata files (e.g. [SRCINFO(5)]).

 ALPM provides a variety of libraries and command-line interfaces, that enable the creation and validation of metadata files used in the Arch Linux ecosystem.